The Lake Superior Circle Tour is one of those great road trips that you always hear about.

 You'll see a sign for pictographs on the highway.

-But not only were there ancient petroglyphs painted on the side of giant cliffs, there was a beautiful trail and scenery.
+Not only were there ancient petroglyphs painted on the side of giant cliffs, but there was also a beautiful trail and scenery.

 It was the most beautiful scene we saw on Lake Superior.